sebvett/planning-applications/docs/index.md

 Then run `uv run scrapy crawl <LPA_NAME>` to run the scraper.

+## Saving Files to S3

+By default, the scraper will not scrape files and save them to S3.

+You can enable this by setting the following environment variables:

+- `DOWNLOAD_FILES=true`

+You'll also need to configure an AWS profile for the scraper to use.
+You can do this by setting the `AWS_PROFILE` environment variable:

+- `AWS_PROFILE=tract-staging`

+And allowing the `boto3` library to access your AWS credentials.

+Alternatively, you can set the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_REGION` environment variables, and the scraper will use these credentials directly.

 ## Documentation

 We are using [mkdocs](https://www.mkdocs.org/) to build the documentation site.